ucsc-ospo/ucsc-ospo.github.io/content/report/osre24/lbl/aiio/20240720-mahdi/index.md

 preview_only: false
 ---

-Hello, I'm {{%mention mahdi%}}, a Ph.D. student in Computer Science at Iowa State University.
+Hello, I'm {{% mention mahdi %}}, a Ph.D. student in Computer Science at Iowa State University.
 I'm currently working on the [AIIO / Graph Neural Network](/project/osre24/lbl/aiio/) project under the guidance of {{% mention bindong %}} and Suren Byna.
 Our project focuses on enhancing the AIIO framework to automatically diagnose I/O performance bottlenecks in high-performance computing (HPC) systems using Graph Neural Networks (GNNs).

 # Project Overview